 Roth IRAs.
 For distributions from a Roth IRA, report the gross distribution in box 1 but generally leave box 2a blank.
 Check the "Taxable amount not determined" box in box 2b.
 Enter Code J, Q, or T as appropriate in box 7.
-Do not use any other codes with Code Q or Code T. You may enter Code 8 or P with Code J. For the withdrawal of excess contributions, see Roth IRA on page 8.
+Do not use any other codes with Code Q or Code T. You may enter Code 8 or P with Code J. For the withdrawal of excess contributions, see Roth IRA on page 9.
 It is not necessary to mark the IRA/SEP/SIMPLE checkbox.

 Roth IRA conversions.
 You must report a traditional, SEP, or SIMPLE IRA distribution that you know is converted or reconverted this year to a Roth IRA in boxes 1 and 2a (checking box 2b "taxable amount not determined" unless otherwise directed elsewhere in these instructions), even if the conversion is a trustee-to-trustee transfer or is with the same trustee.
 Enter Code 2 or 7 in box 7 depending on the participant's age.
-Even though 2010 conversions are generally taxable in 2011 and 2012, you must report the full amount converted on the 2010 Form 1099-R only.
-You do not have to issue Form 1099-R for any future year to report the 2010 conversion.